BNFC/bnfc/docs/lbnf.rst

       separator Branch ";" ;

-When the layout resolver finds the token of in the code (i.e. in the sequence of its lexical tokens), it checks if the next token is an opening curly bracket.
+When the layout resolver finds the token ``of` in the code (i.e. in the sequence of its lexical tokens), it checks if the next token is an opening curly bracket.
 If it is, nothing special is done until a layout word is encountered again.
 The parser will expect the semicolons and the closing bracket to appear as usual.

-But, if the token :math:`t` following of is not an opening curly bracket, a bracket is inserted, and the start column of :math:`t` is remembered as the position at which the elements of the layout list must begin.
+But, if the token :math:`t` following ``of`` is not an opening curly bracket, a bracket is inserted, and the start column of :math:`t` (or the column after the current layout column, whichever is bigger) is remembered as the position at which the elements of the layout list must begin.
 Semicolons are inserted at those positions.
 When a token is eventually encountered left of the position of :math:`t` (or an end-of-file), a closing bracket is inserted at that point.